Understanding People Search Services in England

 Access these authoritative UK databases and public records to search for people in England:

 - General Register Office (GRO): Search official birth, marriage, and death records dating back to 1837.
-The GRO maintains comprehensive vital records for England and Wales, accessible through their online index system.
+The GRO maintains records for England and Wales, accessible through their online index system.

 - Electoral Register: Look up current residential addresses through the full electoral roll (available at local libraries) or the edited register (publicly available online).
 Updated annually, this is one of the most reliable ways to find current UK residents.